wnata/green_lantern/lantern/flask/flask_login_and_templates/practice/WhatToDo.md

 # Practice plan

-    * login page
+  * investigagte what was written
-    * main template
+  * Add session
-    * login template
+  * Add details on profile page
-    * login endpoint
+    * User info
-    * stores page for autorised manager
+    * Orders info
-    * create public page with goods
+    * stores (if there are stores where he is a manager)

 # Homework
-Create form for order creation
+Create page for all goods